entropycode/w3f-m1-runtime/README.md

 # Feedback Module

-The feedback module facilitate users to create polls with certain options and expiration times, this is an example module used to demonstrate this [CLI tool]().
+The feedback module facilitate users to create polls with certain options and expiration times.

-Please see [MANUAL] for build instructions and additional information.
+Please see MANUAL for build instructions and additional information.

 #### Poll